 Strategic Direction 1 is another strategic direction that was only included in the first funding round.
 As mentioned above, there is massive unmet demand for dedicated funding for species conservation in the Indo-Burma Hotspot.
 Species conservation requires actions (such as research, monitoring, snare removal, etc.) that may not necessarily make direct contributions to climate change mitigation, poverty alleviation or other mainstream development agendas that attract the majority of available donor funding.
-Such funding streams that are available for species conservation tend to be small grants from highly over-subscribed global programs, which are inefficient for civil society organizations to apply for.
-Moreover, they are generally unsuitable for supporting species conservation and recovery efforts, which require stable support over long periods of time.
+Such funding streams that are available for species conservation tend to be small grants from highly over-subscribed global programs, which are inefficient for civil society organizations to apply for and are generally unsuitable for supporting species conservation and recovery efforts, which require stable support over long periods of time.
 After the first funding round, the CEPF funding allocation for Strategic Direction 1 was fully committed.
 Although significant additional funding was leveraged during the investment phase, allowing the overall spending authority to be increased by around 50 percent, all of this funding was earmarked for other strategic directions, based on the priorities of the contributing donors.
-There remains a significant unmet demand among civil society organizations in the hotspot for dedicated funding for species conservation.
+The RIT is actively exploring opportunities to leverage funding for species conservation from non-traditional sources, such as high-net worth individuals, private companies and internet-based crowd-sourcing platforms.
+To this end, a feasibility study has been conducted and leads are being pursued.
+At the time of writing, however, there remains a significant unmet demand among civil society organizations in the hotspot for dedicated funding for species conservation.